ayadalshaikhli/topshelfre/README.md

 Thank you for considering my application and the opportunity to take this assessment.

-## What does this project do?

-TopShelfRE is a RESTful API for managing a collection of books, enabling CRUD operations.

 ## How to Use

 You can set up and run the project with the following steps: